holoviz/panel/doc/explanation/components/reactive_html_components.md

 `ReactiveHTML` empowers you to design and build custom components that seamlessly integrate with your Panel applications.
 These components can enhance your applications' interactivity and functionality, all while keeping the development process straightforward and free from the complexities of JavaScript build tools.

+For example you might use `ReactiveHTML` to add a custom drawing widget or some existing Javascript component to your Panel application.

 ## What are the alternatives to `ReactiveHTML`?

 If you're looking for **simpler** alternatives to `ReactiveHTML`, Panel provides a `Viewer` class that allows you to combine existing Panel components using Python only.
 This approach is a great choice if you want to quickly create custom components without the need for writing HTML, CSS, or JavaScript.
 You can learn more about creating custom `Viewer` components in our guide [How-to > Combine Existing Components](../../how_to/custom_components/custom_viewer.md).

 On the other hand, if you're looking for a **more advanced** approach that gives you full control over the design and functionality of your custom components, you can use *Bokeh Models*.
 With Bokeh Models, you can leverage the power of your IDE, TypeScript and modern JavaScript development tools to build advanced and performant custom components.
 Many of the built-in Panel components are built using this approach.
 It provides flexibility and extensibility, allowing you to create highly customized and interactive components tailored to your specific needs.
+We expect detailed documentation on writing custom Bokeh models will be added to the documentation in the future.

 ## What is a `ReactiveHTML` component?